 When we turn at the end of row forty-eight, we see that row forty-nine starts one stitch (stitch thirteen) past where row forty-eight ended (stitch fourteen).
-Since there's a difference of only one stitch between the two rows at that spot, we do a single increase, like a KFB or a make one, at the beginning of the row.
+Since there's a difference of only one stitch between the two rows at that spot, we do a single increase at the beginning of row forty-nine.
 When we get near the end of row forty-nine, we see that it ends at exactly the same stitch, stitch seventy-eight, where row forty-eight started.
 So at the end of row forty-nine, we work evenly, without doing an increase there.